Curedbio/Lab-Protocols/Casein Precipitation.md

 2. Add 500uL of acid intro 1.5 mL microcentrifuge tub.
 3. Mix by invertion.
 4. Centrifuge 1500 rpm @ 3 minutes, at room temperature
 5. Discard supertant.
-The white precipitate are the milk proteins, 80% casein.
+The white precipitate are, mainly, the milk proteins (80% casein).

 ### Lab
 1. Measure 100ml of milk in a measuring cylinder and transfer 25ml of milk to four Oakridge centrifuge tubes each.